Geography 321 - The United States » 2019 » Chapter 1 Test Introduction

 A region created by a shared set of links or spatial interactions is called what?

-A. A core region
+A. A perceptual region

 C. A formal region